-All information security incidents whether actual or suspected, should be promptly reported to the ICT Services' Helpdesk and an individual's line or Service Area Manager, or to the Democratic Services Manager and Deputy Monitoring Officer.
+All information security incidents whether actual or suspected, should be promptly reported to the ICT Services' Helpdesk and an individual's line or Service Area Manager.
+In the case of a security incident involving personal data (personal data breach) the incident should be reported to the Information Governance -orManager or to the Democratic Services Manager and Deputy Monitoring Officer.

-Even if an incident is not considered to be serious, it should always be reported as it may be part of a wider issue or trend.
+Even if an incident is not considered to be serious, it should always be reported as it may be part of a wider issue or trend and helps the Council maintain a record of incidents